intermine/im-docs/docs/get-started/tutorial/index.rst

 We will look at each of the sub-directories in much more detail later, they are:

 ``dbmodel``
-  contains information about the data model to be used and ant targets relating to the data model and database creation.
+  contains information about the data model and related configuration files ``webapp`` basic configuration for the webapp
-``webapp``
+``data``
-  basic configuration and commands for building and deploying the web application ``data`` contains a tar file with data to load
+  contains a tar file with data to load

-In addition there are two gradle files, used by the InterMine build system, which we won't need to edit (`build.gradle` and `settings.gradle`) and a `project.xml` file.
+In addition there are gradle files, used by the InterMine build system, which we won't need to edit (`build.gradle`, `gradle.properties`, and `settings.gradle`) and a `project.xml` file.

 Project.xml
 ~~~~~~~~~~~~~~~~~~